Ars-Digitale/java-21-study-guide/docs/module-08/files-path.md

 - Weak support for links and multiple filesystems
 - Platform-dependent behavior

-> [!NOTE]
-> Many certification questions rely on knowing that `File` does too much, but still does not open files.

 ### 11.6 How NIO Fixed This

 NIO.2 explicitly separates responsibilities: